pinglamb/math/groups/conjugacy.md

 >
 > So it is indeed an action.

-This action allows us to study the "similarity" of elements in the group by looking at the kernel, orbits and stabilizers, which all have special names.
+This action allows us to study the "similarity" of elements in the group by looking at the kernel, orbits and stabilisers, which all have special names.

 > *Definition.*{: .def}
 > The kernel of this action is the **centre** of $G$,